Yuri I of Galicia

-Yuri I of Galicia (Old Ruthenian: Юрьи; Ю́рій Льво́вич, 24 April 1252 (1257/1262) – 18 March 1308/1315) was King of Ruthenia and Prince of Volhynia.
+Yuri I of Galicia (Old Ruthenian: Юрьи Лвовичь; Ю́рій Льво́вич, 24 April 1252 (1257/1262) – 18 March 1308/1315) was King of Ruthenia and Prince of Volhynia.

 Reign

 In 1264–1301, Yuri ruled as Prince of Belz.
 Initially a ruler of Kholm and Podlachia, after his father's death he united all lands of Galicia-Volhynia into one principality with its capital in Volodymyr.
 During his tenure Poland regained the Lublin region and Hungary seized a part of Transcarpathia.
 However, in general Yuri's reign was largely peaceful and his realm flourished economically.
 He maintained especially close relations with the princes of Kuyavia in Poland, marrying Euphemia, the sister of Władysław Łokietek.
 After the Metropolitan of Kyiv had moved his seat to Vladimir in the north, Yuri succeeded in securing the establishment of the Metropolis of Halych by Patriarch Athanasius I of Constantinople in 1303, which included the eparchies of Halych, Volodymyr, Peremyshl, Lutsk, Kholm and Turov.
 In 1308, Yuri promoted the nomination of Peter of Rata as Metropolitan of Kiev.
 He was succeeded by his two sons.